 Ben Kazez is a baritone working with many of Europe’s leading early music groups.

-In the 2025/26 season, he sings Bach’s Christmas Oratorio as a soloist with La Cetra Barockorchester and Andrea Marcon, and appears as a soloist with the Academy of Ancient Music under Laurence Cummings in a programme of cantatas by Graupner, Telemann, and Bach.
+In 2025/26 he appears as soloist in Bach’s Christmas Oratorio with La Cetra Barockorchester under Andrea Marcon, in Bach’s duet cantata 32 with B’Rock Orchestra, and in Graupner, Telemann, and Bach cantatas with the Academy of Ancient Music under Laurence Cummings.
 He also joins Thomas Dunford’s Ensemble Jupiter for a European tour of Handel’s Theodora, with performances at Théâtre des Champs-Élysées, Bozar Brussels, and the Royal Chapel of Versailles.

-Alongside his solo work, Kazez has appeared with ensembles including the Monteverdi Choir, Netherlands Bach Society, and Vox Luminis.
-Performances include Charpentier’s David et Jonathas with Ensemble Correspondances and Monteverdi’s Orfeo, Poppea, and Ulisse at the Salzburg Festival under Sir John Eliot Gardiner.
+Alongside his solo work, Kazez has appeared with ensembles including the Monteverdi Choir, Netherlands Bach Society, Vox Luminis, Ensemble Jupiter, and Ensemble Correspondances.
+Performances include Charpentier’s David et Jonathas with Correspondances, Handel’s Theodora with Ensemble Jupiter at Versailles, and the Monteverdi trilogy at the Salzburg Festival under Sir John Eliot Gardiner.

 Kazez’s enthusiasm for under-recognised vocal music led him to create VMII.org, a searchable catalogue of early vocal music that now draws half a million visitors a year.
 He also teaches privately, with students admitted to graduate and summer programmes.